Beware! The Israelite of old, who tore

 A shapeless mass of wreck and rubbish lies.

-We are busy working to bring Henry Wadsworth Longfellow's "The Warning" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "The Warning" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Warning" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.